 - 1 sweet onion chopped fine

-- 1 tablespoon fresh oregano minced (or 1 tsp dried)
+- 1 tablespoon fresh oregano minced (or 1 teaspoon dried)

 - 1¼ cup marinated artichoke hearts plus ¼ cup of the marinade